borisbu/OctoRelay/README.md

 [![Coverage Status](https://coveralls.io/repos/github/borisbu/OctoRelay/badge.svg?branch=master)](https://coveralls.io/github/borisbu/OctoRelay?branch=master)
 [![Downloads of latest release](https://img.shields.io/github/downloads/borisbu/octorelay/latest/release.zip?color=blue)](https://github.com/borisbu/OctoRelay/releases/latest)

-The plugin adds buttons to the navigation bar for toggling GPIO pins on the Raspberry Pi.
+The plugin adds buttons to control GPIO pins of Raspberry Pi for switching relays and indicating their states.

 ![WebUI interface](img/controls.png)

+In this screenshot, the black printer icon shows the `ON` state of its relay, and the gray ones indicate `OFF`.
+The plugin allows you to set your own icons and flexibly customize the way the relay states are displayed.

 > _I use it with a 4 relay board, and printed this
 > [case for it](https://www.thingiverse.com/thing:2975944)._